 - Work an average of 20 hours/week or more

-- Be approved for and accepted Work Study
+- Eligible for Work Study

 - Enrolled in EOP, MESA, or Guardian Scholars Program